Sycamore School Board of Trustees

 Brian C. Tabor

-LeTina Tandy works for Synovia Solutions in inside sales and also is a realtor part time.
+LeTina Tandy works for Synovia Solutions in inside sales and also is a realtor.
 As an active member of the Path to Sycamore Task Force, she has contributed significant time and expertise.
 LeTina is pursuing her Master’s Degree in Business Administration at Indiana Wesleyan and is very involved with the Emerson Avenue Church of Christ.
-She is the parent of 2nd grader Arthur (AJ) Rhea and two other sons, one of which was in the gifted program through Warren Township at least 11 years ago.
-Andrew now attends Wabash College.
-Hopefully, the youngest, Alexander, will be joining the Sycamore family within the next three years.
-LeTina also cares for her nephew and niece.
-Sydney, 15 attends Heritage Christian and Samuel, 11 attends The Oaks Academy.
+She is the parent of Sycamore student, Arthur (AJ) Rhea, and two other sons, one of which was in the gifted program through Warren Township.
 LeTina looks forward to her future with Sycamore and all the potential ways of serving.